-The research initiative is part of 2DII’s Sustainable Finance and Consumer Protection program, which has received funding from entities including the European Commission and Hewlett Foundation.
+The research initiative is part of 2DII’s Retail Investing research program, which has received funding from entities including the European Commission and Hewlett Foundation.

 Research objectives.
 The objective of this study is to help build an in-depth understanding of retail investors’ expectations regarding ESG issues.
 Most existing studies we reviewed before conducting the research frame the questions in broad terms (e.g. “Are you interested in sustainability?”) or refer to products (“Are you interested in sustainability products?”), thus assuming that respondents understand the concepts, understand the products and trust the firm’s ability to deliver what is promoted.
 We have approached the topic differently, trying to understand what types of outcomes consumers expect and why.

 Working hypothesis.
 The research protocol was based on several working hypotheses:

 - Consumers’ expectations regarding investments are largely driven by their perception of the social norm, on a topic for which there is no social norm yet established and things are evolving quickly.
 Therefore, we assumed that: i) the context of the questions and their framing matter since many respondents are likely to answer whatever they think is the ‘appropriate’ response, and ii) it is impossible to create a ‘neutral’ environment and set of questions.
 We have therefore rather tried to test the effects of different ‘biases’.

 - Most consumers do not understand ESG-related concepts and do not trust financial institutions.
 Consequently, testing their appetite for concepts designed by the industry (e.g. an “SRI fund”) creates a circular effect.
 We have therefore rather tried to assess the expected outcomes and motivations.